Arijit9t7/Freedom-Frameworks_025-/README.md

 # Freedom-Frameworks_025-
 Project for modesens website
 # ModeSens
-ModeSens is your fashion shopping assistant for the smart and informed.
-Established in 2015, ModeSens is led by a team of industry experts who developed a solution to the disconnected and crowded online shopping experience.
+The ModeSens website clone aims to replicate the key functionalities and user experience of the original ModeSens platform, focusing on delivering a seamless and efficient shopping experience.
+The clone includes two primary features: the product description page and the wishlist page.

 # Features
 - Login and SignUp Page